jpfairbanks/SemanticModels.jl/doc/src/usecases.md

 Scientists want to change 1) parameters, 2) assumptions, 3) functions, or
 4) implementations in order to determine their effects on the output of the model.

 Note: a paramter is an argument to the model and is intended (by the simulation author) to be changed by users.
 An assumption is a value in the code that could be changed, but is not exposed to the API.

+While making accurate predictions of measurable phenomena is a necessary condition of a scientific knowledge it is not sufficient.
+Scientists have knowledge that allows them to reason about novel scenarios and they do this by speculating about counterfactuals.
+Thus answering counterfactuals about model codes form a foundational capability of our system.

 ### Instrumenting Model Code

 In order to get additional insight out of models, we want to add instrumentation into the bodies of the functions.
 These instrumented values will be useful for many purposes.
-The simplest use is to add instrumentation of additional measurements scientists write code for a specific purposes and do not take the time to report all possible measurements or statistics in their code.
+The simplest use is to add instrumentation of additional measurements.
+Scientists write code for a specific purposes and do not take the time to report all possible measurements or statistics in their code.
 A second scientist who is trying to repurpose that software will often need to compute different values from the internal state of the algorithm in order to understand their phenomenon of interest.

+A simple example is a model that simulates Lotka-Volterra population dynamics and reports the average time between local maxima of predator populations.
+A second scientist might want to also characterize the variance or median of the time between local maxima.

 ### Semantic Model Validation